Blackcodehihub/Group1_StudyTrack/README.md

     - Click Get Started or Sign up button

 4. Sign Up Interface
-    - Click Sign in button if already have an account
+    - Click Sign in button if you already have an account
     - Must input all the fields before the Create Account button can be clickable
         - Example inputs:
             - First Name: Jodell